-Upper School Courses Taken in Middle School
+Upper School Courses in Middle School

-Algebra I and Spanish I courses taken in middle school are included on the Upper School transcript.
-The numeric grade is not included in the student's Upper School GPA.
+Upper School courses taken in middle school are included on the Upper School transcript, but not in the calculation of the student's cumulative Upper School GPA.

 Non-Brook Hill Courses

 Typically, all classes required to graduate must be taken at Brook Hill unless written permission is first obtained from the Academic Office.
 This includes any course taken through any online (e.g., BH summer program), correspondence or other accredited program.
 Grades must be turned in to the Academic Office upon completion of the course.
 Credit will be granted to the student, but the numeric grade will not be included in the student's Upper School GPA.